pgadmin-org/pgadmin4/docs/en_US/restore_dialog.rst

    * Move the switch next to *Owner* to the *Yes* position to exclude commands that set object ownership.
    * Move the switch next to *Privilege* to the *Yes* position to exclude commands that create access privileges.
    * Move the switch next to *Tablespace* to the *Yes* position to exclude tablespaces.
+   * Move the switch next to *Comments* to the *Yes* position to exclude commands that set the comments. **Note:** This option is visible only for database server greater than or equal to 11.

 .. image:: images/restore_queries.png
     :alt: Restore dialog queries section